phuongdateh/NAB/Readme.md

 - [x] 1.
 Programming language: Swift is required, Objective-C is optional.
 - [x] 2.
 Design app's architecture (MVC or MVP, MVVM)
 - [x] 3.
-UI should be looks like in attachment.
+UI should be looks like in the attachment.
 - [ ] 4.
 Write UnitTests (nice to have)
 - [x] 5.
 Exception handling (optional)
 - [x] 6.
 Readme file